binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 * "100 Go Mistakes and How to Avoid Them" [Unexpected side effects using slice append (#25)](https://100go.co/#unexpected-side-effects-using-slice-append-25)
 * "100 Go Mistakes and How to Avoid Them" [Creating data races with append (#69)](https://100go.co/#creating-data-races-with-append-69)

+### Capacity

 ### `make`

 The built-in function [`make`](https://pkg.go.dev/builtin#make) creates slices, maps, and channels only.

 [Effective Go: Allocation with make](https://go.dev/doc/effective_go#allocation_make), has some low value examples.

+If you use a variable to specify a capacity with `make` that’s smaller than the length, your program will panic at runtime.

 ## Maps